Green glazed pottery of Atzompa

 Green glazed pottery of Atzompa is a style of glazed pottery, which originates in the Oaxaca, Mexico town of Santa María Atzompa.
 Almost all of the pottery made here is of a jade-green color, due to the lead monoxide glaze which has been traditionally applied to it.

 Introduction

 Atzompa’s pottery history extends to the 7th to 9th century, when the town was established as a satellite to the large Monte Albán Zapotec city.
 Pottery from this period is of the barro negro type found in other communities of the area, but artifacts from this era show more diverse shapes, including jaguar heads.
 The glazing process was introduced by the Spanish in the 16th century, and the techniques from that time have changed little since.

 By the mid 20th century, the green glazed pottery of the town was shipped to all parts of Mexico and exported to the United States, but concerns about lead in Mexican pottery deflated the market.
-Most people in the town now make a subsistence living selling their wares locally.